-Summer Term: building on presentations from experts in Extension Studies earlier in the year, students will complete research, undertake super-curricular activities and start drafting their Personal Statements
+Summer Term: building on presentations from experts in Extension Studies earlier in the year, students will complete research, undertake super-curricular activities and start drafting their Personal Statements.
+Explanation of Predicted Grades delivered in assembly.

-Before the summer holidays 2021: first draft of Personal Statement handed in and registration for UCAS September-October 2021:
+Before the summer holidays 2023: first draft of Personal Statement handed in and registration for UCAS September-October 2023:

-- Confirmation of predicted grades in each subject - Registration for Admissions Tests if needed
+- Confirmation of final predicted grades in each subject - · Registration for Admissions Tests if needed

-September to December 2021: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed; interview workshops
+September to December 2023: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed; interview workshops

-15th October 2022: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses as well as some Music Conservatoire courses
+15th October 2023: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses as well as some Music Conservatoire courses

-Mid December 2022: internal school deadline for the sending off UCAS applications
+Mid December 2023: internal school deadline for the sending off UCAS applications

-15th January 2022: Official UCAS deadline for most courses
+25th January 2024: Official UCAS deadline for most courses

-February 2022: Applying for Student Finance presentation in assembly
+February 2024: Applying for Student Finance presentation in assembly

-From sending off the application to April 2022: Students receive offers and rejections through UCAS Track.
-Students may be invited to interview - assembly and one-to-one school support is available.
+From sending off the application to April 2024: Students receive offers and rejections through UCAS Track.
+Students may be invited to interview - assembly and one-to-one school support is available

-By the beginning of May 2022: Students needs to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation
+By the beginning of May 2024: Students needs to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation

-Mid May 2022: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn
+Mid May 2024: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn

-August 2022: A level Results and confirmation of places through UCAS Track or use of UCAS Adjustment (if students to better than expected) or UCAS Clearing (if student miss the grades for their offers and do not hold a university place)
+August 2024: A level Results and confirmation of places through UCAS Hub Track account.
+UCAS Clearing (if a student does better than expected or misses the grades for their offers so does not hold a university place)